Small-scale structure in vector dark matter: Introduction

 There is no evidence yet, however, that dark matter is a light scalar field.
 It is natural to ask about the intrinsic spin of the underlying wave dark matter.
 Gravitational production of light (but not ultralight) vector dark matter was explored in detail in \cite{Graham:2015rva} (also see \cite{Ema:2019yrd,Kolb:2020fwh,Ahmed:2020fhc}).
-Vector dark matter production was explored in a misaligned axion/Higgs scenario in \cite{Agrawal:2018vin,Co:2018lka,Dror:2018pdh,Bastero-Gil:2018uel}, with the misaligned scenarios allowing for ultralight masses.
-Numerical simulations of vector dark matter production in the misaligned scenario were carried out in \cite{Agrawal:2018vin}.
+Different production mechanisms where the initial energy is stored in a misaligned axion/Higgs \cite{Agrawal:2018vin,Co:2018lka,Dror:2018pdh,Bastero-Gil:2018uel}, in axion rotations \cite{Co:2021rhi}, or in strings in \cite{Long:2015cza}, and then converted to vector dark matter have also been investigated.
+In contrast to the gravitational production mechanism, many of these allow for ultralight vector boson masses.
+Numerical simulations of vector dark matter production in the misaligned axion scenario were carried out in \cite{Agrawal:2018vin}.
 However, exploring the astrophysical implications of vector wave dark matter in the contemporary universe on nonlinear scales has been restricted to analytic calculations \cite{Adshead:2021kvl,Jain:2021pnk,Blinov:2021axd}.

 With this in mind, we carry out 3+1 dimensional simulations of spin-$1$ wave dark matter (which we refer to as vector dark matter or VDM) in the nonrelativistic limit.
 In this limit, the dynamics of vector dark matter can be simulated by a multicomponent Schr\"{o}dinger-Poisson system \cite{Adshead:2021kvl,Jain:2021pnk}.
 This essentially allows us to use the existing numerical framework used for scalar dark matter, but now with three (equal mass) components.
 We restrict our attention to the mergers of idealized halos, in the form of solitons, to explore how structure formation might proceed on nonlinear scales in VDM.
 We characterize the core and halo resulting from these mergers, and compare the results with the corresponding SDM case.
 For identical initial conditions in terms of their initial mass density, the final configurations for SDM and VDM differ from each other.
 Even if we ignore the knowledge of initial conditions, and simply compare the shape of the final configuration, we are able to distinguish the VDM from the SDM case.
 We also track the spin density of VDM (which is trivially zero in SDM) for the first time, which could provide another novel handle on VDM when coupled to (for example) the electromagnetic field, or when approaching the relativistic limit \cite{Jain:2021pnk}.
 Thus, SDM and VDM can be potentially distinguished in an astrophysical setting giving us hope of observationally probing a fundamental degree of freedom (spin) of ultralight dark matter.
 The key to understanding the differences between SDM and VDM is that the wave-interference effects are smaller in VDM compared to SDM.\footnote{We note that in the non-relativistic limit and {\it without} additional interactions, we cannot distinguish between three scalars with identical masses and a vector field with the same boson mass (although effects related to the production mechanism might hold clues to the underlying nature of the field).
 The spin discussed here can then be thought of as an isospin \cite{Jain:2021pnk}.
 Separately, for phenomenology of multiple axion species with different masses in the late universe, see for example, \cite{Arvanitaki:2009fg,Eby:2020eas,Street:2022nib,Guo:2020tla,Cyncynates:2021xzw}.}